Lightmatter details Passage, a light-based chip interconnect that enables 1Tbps data transfers

 According to Lightmatter, Passage offers a fully reconfigurable connection topology between chips, ostensibly reducing the cost and complexity of building heterogeneous systems.
 The interconnect packs 40 switchable photonic lanes into a space that traditionally supports one optical fiber, enabling chip-to-chip speeds exceeding 1Tbps at a latency of 5 nanoseconds across an array of 48 chips.
 (Lightmatter says these measurements were achieved on hardware in its lab.)
 Today, most server processors communicate with each other via optical fibers at speeds of around 400Gbps.

 Harris notes that Passage is chip-agnostic, so customers could put AMD and Nvidia hardware on top of Passage and see a 100 times increase in compute performance.
-He also asserts that because Passage significantly reduces the energy needed to power processors and datacenters, it could theoretically power the entirety of Google Search in just one server rack.
+He also asserts that Passage significantly reduces the energy needed to power processors and datacenters.

 “Lightmatter is leading a necessary paradigm shift in computer architecture needed to power the next giant leaps in compute technology while also reducing the negative impact on our planet of rapidly growing state-of-the-art, yet inefficient, compute and communications solutions,” said Harris.
 “Modern compute workloads call for system-level performance.
 With Passage, we’ve created a photonic rack-on-chip solution that enables ultra-high bandwidth interconnection between different kinds of chips while simultaneously reducing cost, complexity, and energy consumption and capable of supporting the future of computing.”